skyrocketOoO/AuthNet/README.md

 # Authnet

-Authnet is a graph based auth service, which support graph's features but optimize for performance.
+Authnet is a graph based auth service, focus on restricted features mode to provide more performance.

+We support the following modes(use --mode flag):
+1. postgres
+2. mongo
+3. redis with api.sbj-who-has-auth(use bidirectional dag)
+4. redis with slow api.sbj-who-has-auth

 ## Comparison